X

 Stroll Through Parque del Buen Retiro

-On a beautiful, sunny, Mediterranean day, you can take advantage of the weather to stroll through Parque El Retiro, Madrid’s giant green leisure area that attracts plenty of tourists and visitors throughout the year.
-Explore the park’s gardens and sculptures, or if you’re on the more active side, row out onto El Retiro’s lake.
+On a beautiful, sunny, Mediterranean day, you can take advantage of the weather to stroll through Parque El Retiro, the city’s giant green leisure area that attracts plenty of tourists and visitors throughout the year.
+Explore the park’s gardens and sculptures, or if you’re on the more active side, row out onto El Retiro’s lake, one of the most relaxing alternative things to do in Madrid.

 Local Tip: Visit Reina Sofia on Sundays